ortus-docs/cbsecurity-docs/untitled-1/sample-xml-rules.md

 <securelist>^user\..*, ^admin</securelist>
 ```

-This means that any event that starts with the word user. will be secured and anything that starts with the word admin will also be secured, unless the incoming event matches a pattern in the whitelist element.
+This means that any event that starts with the word user will be secured and anything that starts with the word admin will also be secured, unless the incoming event matches a pattern in the whitelist element.

 ```text
 <roles>admin</roles>